David Levy (Israeli politician): Minister of Immigrant Absorption

-Levy's more important role in government began during the formation of Begin's rightist government when the Democratic Movement for Change resigned.
+Minister of Housing and Construction

 On 15 January 1979 he was given the Ministry of Housing and Construction, a post he invested a great deal of time in.
-Levy held the ministry until 1990, and his policies are controversial for their repeated concessions to the settler movements, which the opposition Labour Party branded pure politicking.
+Levy held the ministry until 1990.

 As Housing Minister Levy was able to make housing more affordable (radical inflation in 1984 produced a crisis as property and rent values plummeted along with the Israeli shekels).
-While rival Likud members like Defence Minister Ariel Sharon and Health Minister Ehud Olmert were hit by controversies regarding abuse of their positions, and repeated finance ministers fell, Levy remained stable in the Housing Ministry.
-Through the governments of Begin, Yitzhak Shamir, and Shimon Peres he remained untouchable.
+While rival Likud members like Defense Minister Ariel Sharon and Health Minister Ehud Olmert were hit by controversies regarding abuse of their positions, and repeated finance ministers fell, Levy remained stable in the Housing Ministry.
+He served in this position in the governments of Begin, Yitzhak Shamir, and Shimon Peres.

 Levy was the symbolic leader of the young Mizrahi Likud leaders that included former Kiryat Malakhi mayor Moshe Katzav, later President of Israel, and David Magen, mayor of neighbouring Kiryat Gat.
 In the Likud Central Committee, Levy commanded a huge portion of the members, and was considered a true candidate to succeed Shamir.

 In 1987, he met Benjamin Netanyahu, then the Israeli ambassador to the United Nations.
 Levy viewed Netanyahu as a potential spokesman for him in the Knesset, as he was viewed as a master at rhetoric and debating during his career as a diplomat.